ivkram/specvizitor/_sources/userguide/app-settings.rst

       - List of spectral lines
       - Yes

-Open one of these files in the text editor, and make desired changes.
+Open one of these files in the text editor, and make the desired changes.
 Restart specvizitor for the changes to take effect.

 .. note::